 After retiring from a federal government career encompassing adult education, health products regulation and life sciences industry development, Linda has done life sciences business consulting, as well as support work for a City of Ottawa Councillor.
-She is a long-time MAP Reintegration coach and Board member, and also served for a period as Acting Executive Director of MAP.
-She is active in her church; in the Kanata-Hazeldean Lions Club, serving as President since late 2017; and in a Stephen Lewis Foundation-affiliated grandmothers’ group that raises funds to help African grandmothers who are caring for AIDS orphans.
+She is a long-time MAP Reintegration coach and Board member, currently serving as President since late 2017, and also served for a period as Acting Executive Director of MAP.
+She is active in her church; in the Kanata-Hazeldean Lions Club; and in a Stephen Lewis Foundation-affiliated grandmothers’ group that raises funds to help African grandmothers who are caring for AIDS orphans.

 Now retired, Stewart worked in the underground hard-rock mining industry for many years and also has experience in truck industry management and retail auto parts sales.
 Stu has also appraised the criminal justice and correctional systems